- Student life

 1. California Institute of Technology (Caltech), United States

 Despite its tiny size, Caltech’s credentials are impressive.
-Not only has it managed to defend its position as the best small university in the world for another year, but it also places joint second in the overall World University Rankings.
+Not only has it managed to defend its position as the best small university in the world for another year, but it’s also sixth in the overall World University Rankings.
 Not bad for an institution with just over 2,200 students.

 Caltech offers a range of science and technology programmes taught by world-renowned scholars, as well as high-end facilities such as its Jet Propulsion Laboratory.